- Providing help and support to a person with cancer often becomes a caregiver’s focus for a long time.

 What to do now

-Transitioning into a future that does not include caregiving may be a different experience when someone you care about survives cancer than when someone passes away.
+Transitioning into the future is a different experience when someone you cared for survives cancer than when someone passes away.
 Learning that a cancer has been treated successfully can bring a great deal of relief.
-However, just as the cancer survivor may be concerned about the cancer coming back.
-It can be difficult to accept that you have no way to control or predict the health of the person you care about, but these tips may help you manage your concern:
+However, just like the cancer survivor, you may be concerned about the cancer coming back.
+It can be difficult to accept that you cannot control or predict the health of the person you care about.
+These tips may help you manage your concern:

 Connecting with support resources